 Wait, where was I going with this?
 Oh, right.
 Mr. Charming Pants had to make sure I knew exactly where we stood as friends with benefits because he was not interested in a relationship.
 And then he got a girlfriend the next week and didn’t speak to me for a year.
 Kewl.
 That doesn’t totally feel like “You’re good for sexy times, but this girl is ‘relationship’ material” at all.

 A few weeks after lunch, we ended up kissing in an elevator.
 If I’m remembering this correctly, I almost fainted.
-Pheromones have got to be a real thing, because my attraction to this guy took me to another planet- a stupid, senseless planet that makes you a way less cool and/or intelligent version of yourself, which is why you should never actually entertain attraction like this in the form of a relationship.
+Pheromones have got to be a real thing, because my attraction to this guy took me to another planet- a stupid, senseless planet that made me a way less cool and/or intelligent version of myself.
+Which is why, I have learned, to never actually entertain attraction like this in the form of a relationship.
 Something about this specific attraction is built solely for sucking face and sucking other things.
 And I really wanted to do that.
-UGH WHY MUST MY BODY BETRAY ME?
-HE IS NOT COOL, MJ (the amount of times I have felt this way.
-Sometimes I wish I didn’t have a body.
-My beautiful soul could just float around and people would encounter and love it and JMAC would write songs about it.
-Sure would save me a lot of frustration.
-And money on a gym membership).

 Look, I realize my standards weren’t that high, but this was progress for me!
 Basically, stating my fears and asking him not to make them a reality.
 YUGE!

 A few days after our (semi) adult convo about sex, we had the best sex of my life (up until that point at least).
-And the next morning I helped him run lines from some VH1 show he had a callback for (In hindsight, this is so funny.
-Maybe my TV show will contain an iconic morning after sequence per episode.
-Run lines for callback, get local bagels, discover white raincoat covered in vomit.
-Very normal).
+And the next morning I helped him run lines from some VH1 show he had a callback for.
+Very normal post coital things.